 You’ve probably heard about Portuguese wine and custard egg tarts, but let me tell you something: that’s just the tip of the iceberg.

-Portuguese food is mouthwatering!
+Portuguese desserts are something out of this world!
 No joke.
 Tables are often filled with good cheese, olives, bread, chorizo, cured meat, and seafood, just to name a few.

 Prepare yourself to eat a lot and try as much as you can.
 You’ll regret it if you don’t, trust me on this.